-Derivative Rights, Moral Rights, and Movie Filtering Technology, Hearing Before the Subcommittee on Courts, the Internet, and Intellectual Property of the Committee on the Judiciary, House of Representatives (May 20, 2004) their name and reflects on their reputation.
+Before the Subcommittee on Courts, the Internet, and Intellectual Property of the Committee on the Judiciary, House of Representatives (May 20, 2004)

+Directors put their full vision and often years of hard work into the creation of a film.
+That film is not only their vision, but it carries their name and reflects on their reputation.
 Their ability to have their names used to identify and market their films is of great economic consequence.
 No matter how many warnings or disclaimers someone puts on the film, it still has the director's name on it.
 So directors have great passion about protecting their work, which is their signature and brand identification, against unauthorized editing, and an abiding belief that contracts and the law will prevent others from illegally profiting from or altering their work.